nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 - [Download Nicotine+ macOS Installer](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/macos-installer.zip)  [[SHA256](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/macos-installer.zip.sha256)]

-## Source
+## Cross-Platform

 ### pip

+Running Nicotine+ using pip requires a [MinGW environment](https://en.wikipedia.org/wiki/MinGW) on Windows and [Homebrew](https://brew.sh/) on macOS.
+Note that problems encountered using this method on OSes other than GNU/Linux variants are unlikely to receive support.

-If Nicotine+ is not packaged for your system, the current stable version can be installed using [pip](https://pip.pypa.io/).
-Ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:
+To install the latest stable build of Nicotine+ using [pip](https://pip.pypa.io/), ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:

 ```sh
 pip3 install nicotine-plus